Malaysia men's national ice hockey team

 The Malaysian national ice hockey team (Pasukan hoki ais kebangsaan Malaysia) is the national men's ice hockey team of Malaysia.
 The team is controlled by the Malaysia Ice Hockey Federation and has been an associate member of the International Ice Hockey Federation (IIHF) since 28 September 2006.

+Malaysia is currently ranked 55th in the IIHF World Ranking and 17th in the specialized Asian national team ranking.

 Ice hockey was part of the 2017 SEA Games held in Kuala Lumpur.
 Malaysia's IIHF World Championship debut was delayed from 2020 to 2022 due to COVID-related cancellations in 2020 and 2021.

 Malaysian Invitational 3-on-3 Hockey Tournament

 In the 2009 edition of this tournament, the Malaysian team defeating Hong Kong in a game by a score of 8–7 in front of a crowd at Sunway Pyramid.

 In 2010, the Malaysian team was undefeated on their way to the final against Kuwait.
 In the final, Malaysia hung on to a 5–4 victory and their second MIHF tournament victory in as many years.